OctHe/ICE/README.md

-## All-In-Vim
+## Coding-In-Vim

-All-in-vim, or AIM in short, is Shiyue He's project-oriented coding environment that integrates all toolchains into the terminal around the famous Vim editor.
+Coding-in-vim, or CIM in short, is [Shiyue He](https://octhe.github.io/)'s project-oriented coding environment that integrates the workflow around VIM editor.
 Here is the list of the target projects:
 - C/C++
     - *Linux kernel*